tarantool/document/README.md

 ### `doc.flatten(space, tbl)`

-Converts document tbl to flat array, updating schema for space space as necessary.
+Converts document tbl to flat array, updating schema for space `space` as necessary.

 ### `doc.unflatten(space, tbl)`

-Converts flat array tbl to a nested document, according to schema for space space.
+Converts flat array tbl to a nested document, according to schema for space `space`.

 ### `create_index(index_name, options)`

-Behaves similar to box.space.create<sub>index</sub>(), but allows to specify string field names in addition to numeric in parts.
+Behaves similar to `box.space.create_index()`, but allows to specify string field names in addition to numeric in parts.

 ### `field_key(space, field_name)`

-Returns integer key for field named field<sub>name</sub> in a flattened document.
-If you need a key for nested documents, use dot notation, like: "foo.bar.id".
+Returns integer key for field named `field_name` in a flattened document.
+If you need a key for nested documents, use dot notation, like: `"foo.bar.id"`.